Fintech Law & Cryptocurrency Law

 Cryptocurrency Law & Regulations

-Cryptocurrency Law and Regulations are rapidly evolving in South Africa and globally.
+Cryptocurrency Law and Regulations are rapidly evolving in South Africa and internationally.
 There are two major regulatory changes that have been promised by the regulatory authorities.
 Crypto asset service providers will have to be regarded as accountable institutions under the Financial Intelligence Centre Act, 2001 (FICA) and accordingly will have statutory cash reporting and monitoring obligations.
 In addition, crypto assets will be declared “financial products” under the Financial Advisory and Intermediary Services Act, 2002 (FAIS) requiring crypto asset service providers to register for a financial services provider licenses under FAIS.
 With the new Conduct of Financial Institutions Bill expected to come into effect in 2022/2023, the expectation is that crypto assets will potentially have their own set of regulations which will apply exclusively to them.

 Legal Advice for Cryptocurrency Brokers, Advisors, Exchanges and Fintech Providers